This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 11. Stuffed Waffles

-Like the Japanese version, the Taiwanese waffles come in different flavors, such as chocolate, nutella, ground peanut, or, my favorite, gooey cheese.
+Like the Japanese version, Taiwanese waffles come in different flavors, such as chocolate, Nutella, ground peanut, or, my favorite, gooey cheese.

 12. Oyster Omelet (Taiwanese Oyster Pancake)

 The oyster omelet is similar to what you would expect, but there are a few differences.
 Forget the cheesy eggy folded version.
 This one is all about the liberal use of very small fresh oysters.

 Eggs are mixed with sweet potato starch, folded together with oysters, and fried in pork lard.

 The texture of the omelet takes on more of a chewy consistency that the Taiwanese go crazy for due to the use of starch in the egg batter.